MVIG-SJTU/AlphaPose/doc/run.md

 ## Flags
 - `--gpu`: Which GPU(s) to use.
 - `--batch`: Batch size of the pose estimation network for each GPU card.
 - `--indir`: Directory of the input images.
 All the images in the directory will be processed.
+Input dir should be **RELATIVE PATH** to AlphaPose directory.
 - `--list`: A text file list for the input images, each line is the **ASOLUTE PATH** to the image.
 Not co-appear with `--indir`
 - `--video`: Read video and process the video frame by frame.
 - `--outdir`: Output directory to store the human detection and pose estimation results.